katcipis/sophia/notes/books/designing-data-intensive-apps.md

 overhead of detection + abortion + re-executing a transaction can be quite big.
 If they happen sporadically then the pessimistic algorithm will keep acquiring and releasing locks for no good reason.

+There is another trade-off within optimistic algorithms, which is how fine grained the conflict detection is.
+On one extreme, if you observe every single atom of data that is read and written you will be able to be very precise when a conflict happens, avoiding any false positives, but will have a higher overhead for every operation, since all this bookeeping has a cost.
+If you observe in a more coarse grained level, like specific tables, or just specific rows, the detection will be more lightweight but will produce more false positives, cancelling transactions as conflicting when they actually didn't.